chluebi/CharacterGraph/README.md

-# SimpleCombat
+# CharacterGraph
-A website to run Tabletop RPG type combat in the browser for free.
-Created because I was frustrated with the existing offers full of ads and paid subscriptions.
-Nowadays I would reccomend [Owlbear Rodeo](https://www.owlbear.rodeo).
+A fork of [here](https://chluebi.github.io/SimpleCombat/) meant to simulate complex character relationships.

 # How to Use
-The website is fully static hosted on github [here](https://chluebi.github.io/SimpleCombat/).
+The website is fully static hosted on github

 # How to Host
 It is just a static site.
 Host it however you want.